aneasystone/github-trending/README.md

 ## Java

+* 【2023-02-13】[sparrowwallet / sparrow](https://github.com/sparrowwallet/sparrow) - Desktop Bitcoin Wallet focused on security and privacy.
+Free and open source.
+* 【2023-02-13】[Osmerion / OneTrickPony](https://github.com/Osmerion/OneTrickPony) - OneTrickPony is a modern Java library that implements support for One-Time Passwords.
+Built-In support is provided for the HOTP (RFC 4226) and TOTP (RFC 6238) algorithms.
+* 【2023-02-13】[Riotphobia / Mundo](https://github.com/Riotphobia/Mundo) - Mundo is a small app that allows you to recover your Summoner name
 * 【2023-02-12】[XiaoMi / mone](https://github.com/XiaoMi/mone) - No description, website, or topics provided
 * 【2023-02-12】[DataLinkDC / dinky](https://github.com/DataLinkDC/dinky) - Dinky is an out of the box one-stop real-time computing platform dedicated to the construction and practice of Unified Streaming & Batch and Unified Data Lake & Data Warehouse.
 Based on Apache Flink, Dinky provides the ability to connect many big data frameworks including OLAP and Data Lake.
 * 【2023-02-12】[JavaLionLi / RuoYi-Vue-Plus](https://github.com/JavaLionLi/RuoYi-Vue-Plus) - 基于RuoYi-Vue集成 Lombok+Mybatis-Plus+Undertow+knife4j+Hutool+Feign 重写所有原生业务 定期与RuoYi-Vue同步